elastic/elastic-agent-changelog-tool/docs/usage.md

     ```

     >IMPORTANT: Use `file_type` `markdown` for 9.x versions and `asciidoc` for 8.x versions.
+    >If the repo you're targeting has a `file_type` defined in a `config.changelog.yaml` file, you do not need to specify it when running the command.

     The files that are generated depend on the specified `file_type`.
 The destination directory depends on the `rendered_changelog_destination` defined in the the repo's `config.changelog.yaml`.
 If no `rendered_changelog_destination` is specified, it will be added to the `changelog` directory.